MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 As the final step to allow people outside your network to join, you will need to give them your public IP address, which you can find [here](https://duckduckgo.com/?q=what+is+my+ip).
 They can put the IP (which will look like `XXX.XXX.XXX.XXX`), into the server address box or the direct connection box.

 ###### Addresses to connect with:
-* To connect from the host device, use `localhost`
+* If you are hosting and playing on the same device, use `localhost`
 * To connect from inside the network, for instance, if you're in the same house, use the [local IP address](#localplay)
 * To connect from outside the network, for instance, with your friend who is not at your house, use your [public IP address](https://duckduckgo.com/?q=what+is+my+ip)